 David Preston, a bank official, goes missing for twenty-four hours and has no memory of the lost time.
 When he learns that the steward of his local club has implicated him in a robbery, and...
 See full summary »

 When the wife of a blind composer discovers that her husband will cut her out of his estate, if he discovers that she is having an affair with a young artist, she and her lover plan to commit the perfect murder.

-On April 14, 1912 the R.M.S.
+On April 14, 1912, R.M.S.
 Titanic struck an iceberg on her maiden voyage.
-Over 1500 people were lost.
+Over one thousand five hundred people were lost.
 This docudrama follows the personal stories of some of the passengers and crew aboard on that fateful night.
-John Jacob Astor and his new bride Madeline, Laurence Beesley, Molly Brown, a group of Irish emigrants, the wireless operators and the stewards are among the characters.Written by
+John Jacob Astor (David Janssen) and his new bride Madeline (Beverly Ross), Laurence Beesley (David Warner), Molly Brown (Cloris Leachman), a group of Irish emigrants, the wireless operators, and the stewards are among the characters.Written by

 Jim Sadur <firstname.lastname@example.org>